AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

 2. Create a Common Data Service environment with the database.
 For  more information, see [Create and Manage Environments](https://docs.microsoft.com/en-us/power-platform/admin/create-environment)

-    > [NOTE] While creating the database, if you select a security group for the database, the apps can be shared only with users that are members of the security group.
+    > [NOTE] While creating the database, if you select a security group for the database, the apps can be shared only with users who are members of the security group.

 3. Create appropriate users in your environment.
 For more information, see [Create Users and Assign Security Roles](https://docs.microsoft.com/en-us/power-platform/admin/create-users-assign-online-security-roles)